 behaviour,staff use set terminology to support children in this.
 Two staff are trained to deliver

 Talking and Drawing therapies to pupils who are referred by their key staff.
 Two more staff have

 been trained to create social stories for pupils with ASD or have associated difficulties.
 Two

 members of staff have complete bereavement therapy and we have staff also trained in delivering sand play healing.

 We have worked closely with a range of outside agencies, including the ADHD foundation and ADDvanced Solutions.
 Parents and Carers have been invited to attend workshops delivered by ADDvanced Solutions and the ADHD Foundation giving support and guidance to these families.
 Parent feedback has been really positive this term and we are keen to continue a positive working relationship with these organisations.

 We are committed to developing the ongoing expertise of our staff.
 We have current expertise in our school:

 Ms Jones, Mrs Anderson- Talking and Drawing Therapy

-Mr Growney, Mr Darkins, Mrs Spencer, Miss Jones, Miss Woolley, Mrs O'Neill, Mr Gorman and Mrs Anderson- Sand Tray Healing
+Mr Growney, Mr Darkins, Miss Jones, Miss Woolley, Mrs O'Neill, Mr Gorman and Mrs Anderson- Sand Tray Healing

 Mr Growney, Miss Gomes - Seasons for Growth bereavement intervention